blenderous/blenderous.github.io/cv.md

 permalink: /cv/
 ---
 ## About me
-Graduated from BITS, I am a web developer who is focused on front-end-development.
+Graduated from BITS, I am a web developer who is focused on Front End development.

 Making interfaces for mobiles, tablets and desktop computers is my thing.
 I make the transformation of the concept made by the designers into something that can be seen and interacted with on the screen.

-Sometimes, there is a necessity to make a website or an application without the help of a designer.
-In that case, I prefer to apply a suitable theme and adjust the look and feel of the website or application myself.

 I have also learned to make applications using `ReactJS`.